 The New River Gorge Bridge, at Fayetteville, WV, carries the U.S. 19 freeway over the New River Gorge and, at 876-feet above the New River, is the highest U.S. bridge east of the Mississippi River and the longest steel-arch span in the western hemisphere.
 Visitors may opt to visit the National Park Service's Canyon Rim Visitor Center, at the north end of the bridge, or travel the winding scenic route through the gorge beneath the bridge.
 At least, that is, through most of the year; however, on Bridge Day (the third Saturday in October), visitors may actually walk out onto the span.
-More than 200,000 people converge on the bridge over the course of Bridge Day.
-BASE jumpers then may legally parachute off the bridge while rapellers descend on ropes beneath the span like colorful silk worms.
-More than 200 vendors provide delicious foods and fantastic entertainment!
+As many as 200,000 people converge on the bridge over the course of Bridge Day.
+BASE jumpers then may legally parachute off the bridge while repellers descend on ropes beneath the span like colorful silk worms.
+Typically, more than 200 vendors provide delicious foods and fantastic entertainment!

 Origin of the Bridge Day Festival

 The dedication and opening of the New River Gorge Bridge took place on the bridge on October 22, 1977, with a crowd of more than 30,000 onlookers present, many of whom walked across the 3,030 foot span following the dedication ceremony.
 Long lines of parked cars extended in each direction for several miles along the expressway.
 At both ends of the bridge, a carnival atmosphere prevailed, as vendors in small mobile stands dispensed drinks, foodstuffs and souvenirs.
 Country musician, Charlie McCoy, played the National Anthem on a harmonica.
 This original celebration of the completion of the New River Gorge Bridge lead to the annual Bridge Day Festival, first observed on November 8, 1980.